No, the use of column ovens are not required for PQ Testing of your HPLC instruments.

 The difference between the HSQ Kit™ and PQ Kit™ is mostly speed.
 HSQ is an acronym for High Speed Qualification.
 The HSQ Kit™ is supplied with a different, shorter PQ HPLC Column.
 It is still certified but it is shorter and the run times are much shorter.
 The time to do the exact same qualification […]

 The difference can be very significant.
-Extra column volume that is “hidden” in your HPLC system, the fittings, the tubing and the flow cell can greatly impact the efficiency of your method.
-Below are two chromatograms using the exact same certified HPLC Column, with the exact same NIST traceable standards on the exact same day. […]
+Extra Column Volume (ECV) that is “hidden” in your HPLC system, the fittings, the tubing and the flow cell can greatly impact the efficiency of your method.
+Extra Column Dispersion (ECD) will result and the smaller the particle, the more impact will be observed.
+Below are two chromatograms using […]

 The HSQ Kit’s Gradient Visualization Solution is made under GMP conditions with calibrated balances and following a strict protocol and comprise 1.0 ml/mL Uracil and Caffeine in 10% Acetonitrile/water with 0.1% Acetic Acid.